 For fans of Picasso, Luzern's Rosengart Collection is a must, with several dozen black-and-white candid photographs of the artist.
 You'll see Picasso in the bathtub, getting a haircut, playing dress-up, and horsing around with his kids.
 I've seen a pile of Picassos, but never have I gotten as personal with him as I did here.

-Lausanne has two tourist zones: the idyllic waterfront area of Ouchy (pronounced oo-shee) — the happy domain of commoners, office workers, and roller skaters strutting their stuff — and the tangled and historic old town, directly uphill from the lake.
+Lausanne has two tourist zones: the idyllic waterfront area of Ouchy (pronounced "oo-shee") and the tangled and historic old town, directly uphill from the lake.
 Locals nicknamed their town "the San Francisco of Switzerland" for all its hills.
 There's no way to see it without lots of climbing.

 One of Europe's most thought-provoking art galleries is Lausanne's Collection de l'Art Brut, presenting works produced by people "free from artistic culture and free from fashion tendencies" — many of whom were labeled (and even locked up) by society as criminal or insane.
-These loners, mavericks, prisoners, and mental-ward patients were completely untrained, as free-spirited as artists can be.
+Thumbnail biographies of these outsiders give insight into their unbridled creativity.

 Whether presenting unusual modern art or serving up traditional Old World charm, Swiss cities get it right.
 Most people come to savor the mountains.
 But there's far more to this country than towering alpine peaks.
 No trip to Switzerland is really complete without also sampling its urban treats.